dacadeorg/vector-database-boilerplate/README.md

 # Vector Database Course
 Welcome to the Vector Database Course!
 In this course, you'll learn how to create, integrate, and query vector databases.
-We will create a simple application that will have a that is connected to OpenAI's GPT but augement it's knowledge with your own data via a vector database.
+We will create a simple application that will have a connection to OpenAI's GPT but augment its knowledge with your own data via a vector database.

 # Usecases